 2.2.
 Soil Bioclimatic Indices (from Picos paper)

 We used the microclimatic soil data of our dataloggers to calculate soil bioclimatic indices.
 For comparison, we homogenized the data between the two types of dataloggers: (1) Microlog SP3 (Temperature + water potential hourly data) in 6 plots and iButtons temperature data at four-hour intervals for the 12 resting plots, keeping the same XXX calendar days (but from different years if we include the extremes WP loggers buried one year later).
 In total, we obtained XX data points.
 We calculated bioclimatic indices based on WorldClim standard variables (Fick & Hijmans 2017), together with other relevant variables on alpine microtopography.
-Following the paper by (Picos Paper) the selected variables were: (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when the soil temperature is around 0 ºC, calculated for the period in which the maximum temperature was < 0.5 ºC and the minimum temperature was > -0.5 ºC; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 ºC (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 ºC (Körner 2021).
+We selected the following variables according to (Picos paper) (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when the soil temperature is around 0 ºC, calculated for the period in which the maximum temperature was < 0.5 ºC and the minimum temperature was > -0.5 ºC; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 ºC (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 ºC (Körner 2021).
 For FDD, we transformed the values from negative to positive, so higher values represent more freezing.
-To identify the main gradients of microclimatic variability, we conducted a principal component analysis (PCA) includign all bioclimatic indices.
+To identify the main gradients of microclimatic variability, we conducted a principal component analysis (PCA) including all bioclimatic indices.

 2.3.
 Seed collection